-A degree at the basic (Bachelor) level of at least 180 ECTS credits, or that the requirements for such a degree are fulfilled.
-It is also required that this degree contains courses of in total at least 90 ECTS credits in mathematics, mathematical statistics, numerical analysis, scientific computing and computer science, of which at least 45 ECTS credits in mathematics including courses in multivariable calculus and linear algebra, at least 30 ECTS credits in mathematical statistics, and at least 15 ECTS credits in numerical analysis, scientific computing and/or computer science.
-English 6/English Course B.
+Bachelor’s degree of at least 180 credits or the equivalent, including at least 90 credits in mathematics, mathematical statistics, numerical analysis, scientific calculations and computer science, of which at least 45 credits must be in mathematics that include courses in multivariate analysis and linear algebra, at least 30 credits in mathematical statistics and at least 15 credits in numerical analysis, scientific calculations and/or computer science.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Check if there are any country-specific eligibility rules for you to study Bachelor's or Master's studies in Sweden: